-Needless to say, Harriman was not keen on the idea, as he knew that there was a need to get on with the development of the next generation of front wheel drive models, that Issigonis had such a flair for designing.
-Reluctantly, however, he agreed to Issigonis’ request and on the basis that this development programme was not in the mainstream BMC development schedule, and there would be no guarantees that production of the new car would be sanctioned.
+Needless to say, Harriman was not keen on the idea, as he knew that there was a need to get on with the development of the next generation of front-wheel-drive models, that Issigonis had such a flair for designing.
+However, he reluctantly agreed to Issigonis’ request on the understanding that this development programme was not in the mainstream BMC development schedule, and there would be no guarantees that production of the new car would be sanctioned.

 Soon, Issigonis gathered around him a small team of hand-picked engineers – as he had done previously with the Mini – in order help him with his creation.
 This was the way that the great man preferred to work, and he figured that if he were surrounded by people he truly trusted, the creation process would be greatly accelerated.
 And it was so: by the start of 1968 and very much in the background compared with wider company events, the wonderful little car began to take shape.

 Working to the strictest set of goals, Issigonis managed to create a totally new car that owed absolutely nothing to its predecessor.
-What emerged was nothing, if not radical and amazingly, the 9X, as it was called, managed not only to be shorter than the Mini (9 feet 8 inches, as opposed to 10 feet and a quarter inch), but also lighter.
+What emerged was nothing if not radical and amazingly, the 9X, as it was called, managed not only to be shorter than the Mini (9ft 8in, as opposed to 10ft and a quarter inch), but also lighter.
 Because of some very smart thinking, the 9X was also somewhat roomier than the Mini.

 No commitment to production

 Issigonis decided on the conventional set-up because it was cheaper to produce, and he stated that it could be tuned to offer a softer and more compliant ride than the rather bouncy Mini.
-There were other, darker, reasons for going with the steel system, but either way – it proved that Issigonis would go with a “template” design, if he thought there were real benefits.
+There were other, darker, reasons for going with the steel system – either way, though, it proved that Issigonis would go with a ‘template’ design, if he thought there were real benefits.

 The unit was designed also to be of a modular design, and Issigonis’ team duly drew up plans for a six-cylinder version of the engine to be introduced in the larger version of the 9X, intended to replace the 1100/1300.

-“Going through the tolerance build up we had crank case drillings to drop gear housing drillings, drop gear housing drillings to clutch housing drillings, clutch housing drillings to an extension case, extension case to alternator housing, alternator housing to alternator fixing and alternator fixing to alternator bore.
-Under normally stringent dimensional control our clearance between rotor and stator has already disapeared.
+‘Going through the tolerance build up we had crank case drillings to drop gear housing drillings, drop gear housing drillings to clutch housing drillings, clutch housing drillings to an extension case, extension case to alternator housing, alternator housing to alternator fixing and alternator fixing to alternator bore.
+Under normally stringent dimensional control our clearance between rotor and stator has already disappeared.’

-Interestingly, but in a sad way, some of these 9X engines were used in standard Minis so they could undergo development, and shortly after the death of the car, one such car was lent to a BL Director – with the explanation that it was a Daniel Richmond tuned engine under the bonnet.
-Richmond was one of the engineers that assisted Issigonis in the design of the new engine, so it was perfectly conceivable that this would be the case.
+Interestingly, but in a sad way, some of these 9X engines were used in standard Minis so they could undergo development, and shortly after the death of the car, one such car was lent to a BL Director – with the explanation that it was a Daniel Richmond-tuned engine under the bonnet.
+Richmond was one of the engineers who had assisted Issigonis in the design of the new engine, so it was perfectly conceivable that this would be the case.

-Said BL director returned from his test drive, enthusing about how well the Mini went – and how Austin Morris should offer it for sale.
-Imagine his reaction when he looked under the bonnet and found that it was actually the engine he had just consigned to the scrap heap…
+The BL Director in question returned from his test drive, enthusing about how well the Mini went – and how Austin Morris should offer it for sale.
+Imagine his reaction when he looked under the bonnet and found that it was actually the engine he had just consigned to the scrapheap…

 The whole package was designed with a view to simplicity of assembly and low cost, benefiting not only to the manufacturer, but also the customer (through low purchase price).
 These aims would surely have been successfully met, as the 9X used an amazing 42 per cent less separate components than the Mini.
 The 9X would prove to be the last fully designed car from Alec Issigonis and sadly, it was cancelled soon after the completion of the only fully-engineered prototype; the first victim of the BMH-Leyland merger.

-John Knott concluded: “To all those who say I was wrong to say drop the 9X, just ask what would have happened if we had put the engine into production and then been faced with contiuous warranty claims and press derision.”
+John Knott concluded: ‘To all those who say I was wrong to say drop the 9X, just ask what would have happened if we had put the engine into production and then been faced with continuous warranty claims and press derision.’

 From a business perspective, British Leyland could ill-afford the 9X, when their small car sales were so healthy, whilst their larger cars were suffering so much.
 The 9X could have been developed into a range to replace both the Mini and 1100/1300, but because of its cost and BLMC’s lack of funds, it needed to be prioritised…. and that seems to be what happened.

 Although the 9X programme was never adopted for production, it did not stop Alec Issignonis working on the project in his new office in Longbridge – as he was now working as a consultant for BL.
 Throughout the Seventies, and into the Eighties, Issigonis would regularly contact BL management, requesting another look at his constantly evolving 9X project.
-As can be seen at the Heritage Motor Centre in Gaydon, the final incarnation of the 9X project was an intriguing six-cylinder engined MG Metro.
+As can be seen in the British Motor Museum at Gaydon, the final incarnation of the 9X project was an intriguing six-cylinder engined MG Metro.

-The biggest crime committed by BLMC then was not that the did not put the 9X into production, but that they did not learn more from it when they finally decided that they needed to build a new small car.
-The 1980 Metro was an excellent car in its day, but a 1972 9X still remains a much more tantalising proposition.
+The biggest crime committed by BLMC, then, was not that the did not put the 9X into production, but that they did not learn more from it when they finally decided that they needed to build a new small car.
+The 1980 Austin Metro was an excellent car in its day, but a 1972 9X still remains a much more tantalising proposition.

 The prototype is available for anyone who cares to see it at Gaydon – and it was only due the intervention of Issigonis himself that resulted in the car surviving to this day.
 He rescued it from being cut-up during the early 1970s (it makes one wonder about all the projects that we don’t know about, which suffered that fate).
 All enthusiasts must be eternally grateful to the great man for doing that, and it stands today as his cleverest creation…